A Guide to Computational Reproducibility in Signal Processing and Machine Learning: Managing Dependencies

 \section{Managing Dependencies}

-The codebase for signal processing and machine learning experiments are seldomly developed without dependencies.
-Rather, they incorporate many tools from popular scientific programming and machine learning libraries such as NumPy\cite{harrisArrayProgrammingNumPy2020}, Scikit-learn\cite{pedregosaScikitlearnMachineLearning2011}, TensorFlow \cite{abadiTensorFlowLargeScaleMachine}, CVX\cite{cvx}, and Tensor Toolbox \cite{TTMATLAB}.
+One of the simplest ways to ensure a robust and reproducible codebase is to try and minimize the use of external packages and libraries in the code.
+However, due to the immense utility of modern software libraries, the codebases for modern signal processing and machine learning experiments are seldom developed without the use of several external libraries.
+These include popular scientific programming and machine learning libraries such as NumPy\cite{harrisArrayProgrammingNumPy2020}, Scikit-learn\cite{pedregosaScikitlearnMachineLearning2011}, TensorFlow \cite{abadiTensorFlowLargeScaleMachine}, CVX\cite{cvx}, and Tensor Toolbox \cite{TTMATLAB}.
 Although there are multiple programming languages available for scientific computing, such as R\cite{rcoreteamLanguageEnvironmentStatistical2020}, Julia\cite{bezansonJuliaFreshApproach2017}, and MATLAB\cite{mathworksMATLAB}, we focus the discussion specifically on the Python programming language as it is free, open source and widely popular in the machine learning community.
 However, the techniques discussed in this section can still be utilized for other popular programming languages.